How to Ace Market Sizing Questions in Your Consulting Interviews

 You’re not expected to know the answers, but instead to show a logical way to deduce it.

-As with any type of consulting case interview question, your interviewer is interested in assessing whether you’re good at structured problem-solving.
+As with any type of consulting case interview question, your interviewer is interested in assessing whether you have good structured problem solving skills.
 They want to know if your thought process is clear and logical.

 Because of this, your approach to answering market size question is more important than the answer itself.
-Your approach needs to be reasonable, include key factors that would affect the size of the market, and your assumptions need to show good business judgment.
+Your approach needs to be reasonable, include key factors that would affect the market size, and your assumptions need to show good business judgment.

 Interviewers are also judging your ability to communicate your thinking clearly.